-Our business operations are primarily dependent on availability of raw material.
-Our costs of materials consumed represented 66.10%, 70.01% and 66.23% of our total revenue for the Financial Years 2020, 2019 and 2018, respectively.
+30, 2019, and 66.10%, 70.01% and 66.23% of our total revenue for the Financial Years 2020, 2019 and 2018, respectively.
 We do not have long term agreements with any of our raw material suppliers and we acquire such raw materials pursuant to our purchase orders from suppliers as a result of which, we are required to forecast our supply and demand.
 Our inability to correctly forecast demand and supply may have an impact on our working capital.
 The availability and price of raw materials is subject to a number of factors beyond our control including demand and supply, general economic and political conditions, transportation and labour costs, natural disasters, competition and there are inherent uncertainties in estimating such variables, regardless of the methodologies and assumptions that we may use.
 Interruption of, or a shortage in the supply of, raw materials may result in our inability to operate our production facilities at optimal capacities, leading to a decline in production and sales.
 Recently, due to the outbreak of COVID-19 pandemic, we were unable to import a few of our raw materials from our overseas suppliers due to transport restrictions.
 However, we were able to substitute them with domestic suppliers in time and accordingly, we are able to continue our operations during such pandemic.
 In addition, while competition for procuring raw material may result in an increase in raw material prices, our ability to pass on such increases in overall operational costs may be limited.
 Furthermore, any increase in the cost of raw materials which results in an increase in prices of our products, may reduce demand for our products and thereby affect our margin sand profitability.